 If you’re looking for some things to do from Coco, here are our favorite day trips from Playas del Coco.
+Additionally, if you would like to book day trips, we have a small discount for Guanacaste day tours!

-The 10 Best Day Trips from Playas del Coco
+Day Trips from Playas del Coco Map

 Catarata Llanos de Cortes